 LPM (Low Power Mode) is a router mode where the router is in sleep mode with minimal power consumption.
 The router can be woken up from this mode by a signal applied to the BIN1 input or after a predetermined period of time.
-Putting the router into LPM mode can be done using the 1pm command, see Commands and Scripts application note for more details.
-Consumption in LPM mode may vary depending on the configuration of the router.
+Putting the router into LPM mode can be done using the lpm command, see Commands and Scripts application note for more details.
+Consumption in LPM mode may vary depending

-5.9.3 Antenna connector ANT, DIV, GPS and WiFi
+3.9.3 Antenna connector ANT, DIV, GPS and WiFi